 Pro Minimalistic design

-Pro Removable/replacable USB cable
+Pro Removable/replaceable USB cable

-This also has the added benefit of more customization options - braided cables, different coloured cables, or longer/shorter cables for different setups without having excess cable hanging around.
+Many keyboards come with a permanently attached cable, meaning that if it gets damaged, you need to get it fixed or replace the whole board.
+CODE keyboards come with removable cables, which means they're easy to replace if broken.
+This also has the added benefit of allowing for more customization options: braided cables, different coloured cables, or longer/shorter cables for different setups without having excess cables hanging around.

-Pro Available with and without numeric keypad
+Pro Available with or without a numeric keypad

 Compared to alternatives which offer RGB lighting, USB passthrough or other features, this keyboard is pretty expensive.

-Con Wired connection
+Con No wireless connection

 CODE keyboards connect via USB.
 No Bluetooth or any other form of wireless connection is available.